snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 Use frequency sweeps from 10 kHz to 1 MHz at cryogenic temperatures (87K).
 This technique effectively separates different trap types:

-- Border traps: Respond at lower frequencies, cause accumulation region dispersion
+1) Border traps: Respond at lower frequencies, cause accumulation region dispersion

-- Interface traps: Respond at higher frequencies, affect inversion/depletion regions
+2) Interface traps: Respond at higher frequencies, affect inversion/depletion regions

 - Extract the frequency-dependent capacitance values from the accumulation region

-- The dispersion in these values indicates border trap presence
+- Dispersion in these values indicates border trap presence

-- Numerical Fitting Process - The equation is solved numerically by guessing an initial Nbt value
+- Numerical Fitting Process (equation is solved numerically by guessing an initial Nbt value)

-- Calculating the theoretical capacitance using the differential equation for each measured frequency
+- Calculate the theoretical capacitance using the differential equation for each measured frequency

-- Comparing calculated vs. measured capacitance across the frequency range

-- Iteratively adjusting Nbt until the best fit is achieved
+- Compare calculated vs. measured capacitance across the frequency range; iteratively adjusting Nbt until the best fit is achieved

 Cryogenic C-V Setup
 - Perform measurements from room temperature down to LAr operating temperature (87K)
 - Use the distributive border trap model to extract border trap density (equation 1):

 <img width="245" alt="image" src="https://github.com/user-attachments/assets/974646af-5ed5-43df-b353-e9cf87337d73" />